Nasdanika/server/org.nasdanika.cdo.web/doc/application-rendering.md

 ##### Editing

+This section lists methods used to render object edit form.
+Selection of (multiple) choices for a value can be done with:

+* select - many choices for a single value element.
+* radio - many choices for a single value element.
+* radio tree - hierachical representation of many choices for a single value element.
+* checkbox list - many choices for a many value element.
+* checkbox tree - hierarchical representation of many choices for a many value element.

 * ``compareEditableFeatures(C, T, Consumer<Diagnostic>)`` - Compares feature values from the object with the original values stored in hidden fields.
 Creates error diagnostics for concurrently modified features.
 * ``getEditableFeatures(C, T)`` - returns a list of structural features to include into the object edit form.
 * ``getTypedElementChoices(C, T, ETypedElement)`` - invoked for select, radio and checkbox on non-boolean types.